 Facilities & Programs

 Hoops Family Children's Hospital (HFCH) is a hospital within a hospital, and it is located on the Fifth Floor of Cabell Huntington Hospital.
-Being part of a well-established hospital offers many advantages to our patients in the variety and quality of the services we provide, but it is sometimes confusing as well.
+Being part of a well-established hospital offers many advantages to our patients in the variety and quality of the services we provide.

 Hoops Family Children's Hospital provides care for babies from birth through age 18 or longer, as appropriate.
 The units that make up HFCH include:

 The Neonatal Intensive Care Unit (NICU) is an intensive care unit that is fully equipped with state-of-the-art technology to care for ill or premature newborn infants.

 Children receive 24-hour care in the family-friendly Pediatric Unit for conditions that range from fevers to more complex cases.

 The Pediatric Intensive Care Unit (PICU) provides comprehensive critical care to toddlers, children and teenagers who are critically ill or injured.
 Patients are often admitted from the Emergency Department or transported from other hospitals in the region.

 Our Child Life Program is an essential component of HFCH, offering children and families a greater understanding of what to expect and empowering them with coping skills for anxiety and fear.

 Here are some specialized services and programs for infants and children: